miker704/Strife/patch_V5_notes.md

     - Changed from theme-light to theme-dark for create server modal.
     - Added private lock icon to subscribe to nitro basic modal on slides 2-4.
     - Added private lock icon to subscribe to nitro pro modal on slides 2-4.
+    - Added warn icon icon to subscribe to nitro pro modal.